 During the Everest base camp trek, you will witness the world’s highest mountain peak just in front of you.
 Even your feet will be touched there.
 It is the opportunity to hike on the legendary Tenzing-Hillary route.
 Mount Everest is famous for being the world’s highest mountain peak (8848 m).
 During the trekking peak season from March to May and September to November, there will be a crowd for this trek.
 There are so many trekkers and climbers on those routes.

-Mount Everest is the most sought-after destination for mountaineers with extensive mountaineering experience.
-Anyone who is only looking to visit the Everest region up to Everest Base Camp or Kalapathhar will surely love the experience of getting a glimpse of the tallest mountain on the globe from such a close distance.
-In addition to this, if you’re an adventurer who wants to extend their adventure beyond the Everest Base Camp, you can attempt to climb the mountain by discussing it with your tour operator and team beforehand.
+Mount Everest is the most sought-after destination for experienced mountaineers.
+Anyone who is only looking to visit the Everest region, up to Everest Base Camp or Kalapathhar, will surely love the experience of getting a glimpse of the tallest mountain on Earth from such a close distance.
+In addition, if you’re an adventurer who wants to extend your adventure beyond Everest Base Camp, you can attempt to climb the mountain by discussing it with your tour operator and team beforehand.
 All you have to do is be prepared and fit for the journey!

 Kalapatthar (5,545 Meters)

-Kalapatthar is the most popular viewpoint in the Everest Trek.
+Kalapatthar is the most popular viewpoint on the Everest Trek.
 You can see many mountains from there, like Mt.Everest, Nuptse, Pumori, Chagatse, and Lhotse.
 During the Everest Base Camp trek, you will see the sunrise and sunset views over Everest from Kalapatthar.
-You can see the most beautiful view of the world’s tallest mountain, especially from this viewpoint, even in comparison to the Everest base camp, because it is located at a higher altitude of 5,545 m above sea level.
+You can see the most beautiful view of the world’s tallest mountain, especially from this viewpoint, even compared to Everest Base Camp, because it is at a higher altitude of 5,545 m above sea level.

-If you’re not a trekker but would like to experience the beauty of the location, then you can fly to this destination by helicopter.
+If you’re not a trekker but would like to experience the area’s beauty, you can fly to the destination by helicopter.
 You will be amazed at how you will come impressively close to the mountain without even having to climb the world’s tallest mountain.
-In fact, going up to Kalapathhar can truly be considered an altitude success even among the most excellent mountaineers and trekkers in the world.
+In fact, reaching Kalapathhar can truly be considered an altitude success, even among the world’s most accomplished mountaineers and trekkers.
 The destination provides just as amazing an opportunity for photographers to capture the beauty of the Himalayas.

 Sherpa Village and People

-Trekkers will view culture through the Sherpa villages: Lukla, Namche Bazaar, Khumjung, Khungsa, Phortse, and Tengboche.
+Trekkers will experience Sherpa culture in the villages of Lukla, Namche Bazaar, Khumjung, Khungsa, Phortse, and Tengboche.
 They are the main village in this Region.
-In this village, people believe in the Buddhist religion.
+In this village, people practice Buddhism.
 We can also see many old monasteries and yeti museums in this village.
 This Region’s main festival is the Mani Rimdu festival at Tengboche Monastery.
 The Sherpa people dominate the villages in Khumbu.
 These villages will give you the best possible insight into their rich culture.

 You can also explore different cuisines while you’re here.
-Travelers often get the chance to celebrate Sherpa festivals with the locals during the fall season which also falls in autumn, peak season for trekking to the Khumbu region.
-Therefore, the overall experience of each trekker is going to be as rich and fascinating as imaginable.
-The Sherpa people, though they have associated with the modern population worldwide, have kept their religion, beliefs, and traditions intact through the passage of time.
+Travelers often get the chance to celebrate Sherpa festivals with the locals during the fall season, which also falls in autumn, peak season for trekking to the Khumbu region.
+Therefore, the overall experience of each trekker will be as rich and fascinating as imaginable.
+The Sherpa people, though they have been associated with the modern population worldwide, have kept their religion, beliefs, and traditions intact over time.

 Namche Bazaar

 Namche Bazaar is the main marketplace in the Khumbu region.
-If you’ve not brought adequate clothing, gear, or any supplies for your trek, big or small, then this is the right place to grab everything you’ll need in the long run.
-In Namche Bazaar, you are also going to find ATM, hospitals, bars, pubs, cafes, restaurants, and other amenities that will make your trip all the easier.
+If you haven’t brought enough gear or supplies for your trek, big or small, this is the right place to grab everything you’ll need in the long run.
+In Namche Bazaar, you will also find an ATM, hospitals, bars, pubs, cafes, restaurants, and other amenities to make your trip easier.
 It is not imaginable for a trekker to find such amazing facilities when they’re in a remote location like the Everest region, surely.
-However, Namche Bazaar has been the hub for traders for a long time.
+However, Namche Bazaar has long been a hub for traders.

 You will acclimate when you’re in Namche Bazaar.
 This gives you more opportunity to explore the beautiful aspects of the surroundings in the marketplace.
 Each Saturday, you will also be able to visit the Saturday bazaar, which is all about local products, amazing cultural exchange, and lively revelation of the Khumbu inhabitants.
 You will, for sure, fall in love with every aspect in the market area along with the terrific view you will see when you are here.
 In addition to all this, you have more choices for accommodation in Namche Bazaar.